Who Will Decide Pasadena's Energy Future?

 Pasadena is currently drafting the plan that will determine where our energy comes from for the next 20 years.
 We're concerned that the decision will be made without considering the REAL cost of carbon, known as the Social Cost of Carbon.

-The city is holding two meetings to get community input on the plan.
+The city is holding two meetings (first one was 7/18; next one is 8/23) to get community input on the plan.

 3 Easy Actions